-Emergency detention
+Emergency detention order

-- (2) The patient or nearest relative may within 24 hours of the order being made request a second opinion from another medical officer and if the second opinion does not recommend the issuance of an emergency detention order, the order shall not be made and the medical officer who issues the first opinion shall refer the matter, together with all records, to the Commission, which shall make such decision as it thinks fit. - (3) A patient who is detained under this section but who is of the opinion that there were no reasonable grounds for making the emergency detention order may, at any time after the making of the order and up to 14 days from the expiration of the order, personally or through a nearest relative, file an appeal with the Mental Health Commission and the Commission may affirm or expunge the order. - (4) Where a patient has been detained and released under an emergency detention order three or more times in thirty days, the Mental Health Commission may, on its initiative or that of the patient personally or by a nearest relative, review the patient's files and related records and make such recommendation in relation to the care of the patient as it thinks fit. - (5) After an emergency detention order has been made, the medical officer-

-- (a) may, if he forms the opinion that there is no need to further detain the person concerned, order the release of that person; or - (b) shall, where he forms the opinion that the person is in need of further assessment to determine whether he needs to undergo treatment for mental impairment or a serious mental illness, make an observation order under section 8. - (6) Where a person is under an emergency detention order, treatment may be administered to him without his consent if that is in his best interest. - (7) In this section "emergency detention order" means an order made under subsection (1).
+- 6. (1) If the medical officer is of the opinion that the person is or may be suffering from mental impairment or serious mental illness, the medical officer may order the detention of that person in a hospital or other place of safety for up to 72 hours and, if the medical officer does so, shall in writing as soon as practicable thereafter inform the Mental Health Commission, supply it with a copy of this professional opinion and otherwise comply with any regulations that may be made in that regard. - (2) The patient or nearest relative may within 24 hours of the order being made request a second opinion from another medical officer and if the second opinion does not recommend the issuance of an emergency detention order, the order shall not be made and the medical officer who issues the first opinion shall refer the matter, together with all records, to the Commission, which shall make such decision as it thinks fit. - (3) A patient who is detained under this section but who is of the opinion that there were no reasonable grounds for making the emergency detention order may, at any time after the making of the order and up to 14 days from the expiration of the order, personally or through a nearest relative, file an appeal with the Mental Health Commission and the Commission may affirm or expunge the order. - (4) Where a patient has been detained and released under an emergency detention order three or more times in thirty days, the Mental Health Commission may, on its initiative or that of the patient personally or by a nearest relative, review the patient's files and related records and make such recommendation in relation to the care of the patient as it thinks fit. - (5) After an emergency detention order has been made, the medical officer - (a) may, if the medical officer forms the opinion that there is no need to further detain the person concerned, order the release of that person; or - (b) shall, where the medical officer forms the opinion that the person is in need of further assessment to determine whether the person needs to undergo treatment for mental impairment or a serious mental illness, make an observation order under section 8. - (6) Where a person is under an emergency detention order, treatment may be administered to that person without that person's consent if that is in that person's best interest. - (7) In this section "emergency detention order" means an order made under subsection (1).